Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted undirected Steiner forest and Steiner tree problems

 which proves the claim. \end{proof}

-\cref{alg:weightedUndirSF} gives a pseudo-code of the resulting algorithm.
 Note that in case the given $p$ is smaller than the number of Steiner vertices in $F^\ast_0$, or $c$ is smaller than the number of connected components in $F^\ast_0$, the algorithm still outputs a Steiner forest, but the approximation factor may be arbitrary.
+Finally, we provide proofs of \cref{thm:SF,thm:PSAKS-SF}.

-\begin{proof}[Proof of \cref{thm:SF}] Obtaining an \FPT algorithm for \SF parameterized by the number of terminals and connected components is not hard given an \FPT algorithm as the one given in~\cite{fuchs2007dynamic} for \ST: we only need to guess the sets of terminals that form connected components in the optimum Steiner forest.
+\begin{proof}[Proof of \cref{thm:SF}] Obtaining an \FPT algorithm for \SF parameterized by the number of terminals and connected components is not hard given an \FPT algorithm as the one given in~\cite{fuchs2007dynamic} for \ST: We only need to guess the sets of terminals that form connected components in the optimum Steiner forest.
 We can then invoke the algorithm of~\cite{fuchs2007dynamic} on each subset to compute an optimum Steiner tree connecting it.
-The input to our algorithm is an integer $c$ upper-bounding the number of components of the optimum.
-Thus each terminal can be in one of at most $c$ components, so that there are $c^{|R|}$ partitions of the terminal set $R$ that need to be considered.
-The algorithm of~\cite{fuchs2007dynamic} runs in time $(2 + \delta)^{|R|}\polyn$ for any constant $\delta > 0$, and so this results in an algorithm with runtime $((2 + \delta)c)^{|R|}\polyn$ to solve \SF.
-We may run this algorithm on the \SF instance that our pre-processing algorithm of \cref{lem:weightedPreprocessing} computes, in order to obtain \cref{thm:SF}. \end{proof}
+To bound the number of partitions of the terminal set, recall that the input to our algorithm has an integer $c$ upper-bounding the number of components in a solution with which we compare our solution.
+Thus, each terminal can be in one of at most $c$ components, so there are at most $c^{|R|}$ partitions of the terminal set $R$ that need to be considered.
+The algorithm of~\cite{fuchs2007dynamic} runs in time $(2 + \delta)^{|R|}\polyn$ for any constant $\delta > 0$, and this results in an algorithm with runtime $((2 + \delta)c)^{|R|}\polyn$ to solve \SF.
+We run this algorithm on the \SF instance that our preprocessing algorithm of \cref{lem:weightedPreprocessing} computes, in order to obtain \cref{thm:SF}. \end{proof}